Neoministein/Interstellar.BanSystem/README.md

 **Required by:** Server (To use the UI you also need it on the client)

 UI features:
+- You can ban Tacticals
+- You can ban Ordinances
+- You can ban Weapons
+- You can ban Titans
-- You can ban Tacticals, Ordinances, Weapons, Titans and Boosts
+- You can ban Boosts
+- You can ban Pilot Kits
+- You can ban Pilot Melee / Titan Melee
 - You can ban Executions
 - You can force Weapon attachments and visor
 - You can force Titan kit 1, 2 and 3
 - You can import / export predefined banned loadouts

 Additional features:
 - When something is banned the first non banned Weapon, Tacticals ect. is given.
 - If all of a category are banned, the option to use it will be disabled.
 - Titan meter goes back to 0 if all are banned after you reached 100%